 For example, if a child grows up in a toxic family system in which one parent is narcissistic and another parent is enabling, the adult who grew up in this family may create the same narcissistic -codependent dynamic in relationships with others (spouse, child, friends, colleagues).
 This dynamic may also play out in the individuals deeper relationship to the self, causing her to play out a tug of war within her own fractured personality.

 All of that was written to say that if you are stuck in cycle of self-sabotage in which you feel unexplainably blocked from achieving your success even when you know exactly what to do, it is NOT necessarily because you are lazy, it is not because you are stupid.
 If you have grown up in a toxic, abusive, narcissistic family, and you block yourself from success, it is because you are ASHAMED.
 It is because you are AFRAID.
 It is because you are TERRIFIED at a very deep level that you will be abandoned into the dark places within if you do succeed.
 And, most importantly IT IS NOT YOUR FAULT.
 You are a precious innocent soul who was misled, misguided, and abused and it is not your fault.
-You are not forever damaged.
+You are not damaged.
 You are here to heal and come into your true path.
 Forgiveness and releasing of judgement is crucial in these scenarios.

 Self-sabotage is a primitive, visceral, and natural response that involves more than your emotions.
 This was how you survived in a family who punished people for showing up and being their true selves.

 You were trained (from before you can remember) to keep yourself down.
 This is a primitive, visceral, and natural response that involves more than your emotions.
 This was how you survived in a family who punished people for showing up and being their true selves.
 You had to hide your true self to adapt to the constantly changing, hypocritical, and unreasonable demands of toxic parents and the toxic system they created.
 It’s not your fault.
 There’s nothing wrong with you.
-You’re not damaged or defective beyond healing and freedom.
+You’re not damaged or defective.
 You’re not lazy or stupid.
 You CAN succeed and you WILL succeed, if you engage in a healing process that allows the genuine “you” to emerge.

-Once your body, mind, soul and spirit learns how to feel safe, loved, and enough, you will naturally begin to take the steps you have been avoiding taking to ensure your personal success.
+Once your body, mind and soul learns how to feel safe, loved, and enough, you will naturally begin to take the steps you have been avoiding taking to ensure your personal success.
 Once you learn how valuable, beautiful and precious you are, you will gain confidence in what you have to give to the world.